NBR: Neutralization Based Reclamation: Introduction

 To set the stage for our contribution, we must first discuss other approaches.
 We broadly categorize existing work into: hazard pointer-based reclamation (HPBR), quiescent state-based reclamation (QSBR), epoch-based reclamation (EBR), reference counting based reclamation (RCBR), and hybrid algorithms that combine the aforementioned approaches ~\cite{hart2007performance}.
-In general, QSBR and EBR are fast but do not bound garbage, HPBR has bounded garbage but is not fast, and RCBR is neither fast nor does it bound garbage.
-Hybrid approaches have generally focused on achieving both of these properties simultaneously, usually by combining EBR (for its speed) with some variant of HPBR (to bound garbage), with varying levels of success.
+In general, QSBR and EBR are fast but do not bound garbage, HPBR has bounded garbage but is not fast, and RCBR is neither fast nor does it bound garbage (in case retired nodes have pointer cycles~\cite{detlefs2002lock}).
+Hybrid approaches have generally focused on achieving P1 and P2 simultaneously, usually by combining EBR (for its speed) with some variant of HPBR (to bound garbage), with varying levels of success.

-The hybrid algorithm that most closely resembles our approach is DEBRA+~\cite{brown2015reclaiming}, a variant of EBR and limited HPs for lock-free data structures.
-It is fast as well as has bounded garbage property.
-DEBRA+ achieves bounded reclamation garbage via a \textit{neutralizing} mechanism based on POSIX signals and data structure specific recovery code.
+The hybrid algorithm that most closely resembles our approach is DEBRA+~\cite{brown2015reclaiming}, a variant of EBR (with a restricted form of HPBR) that is designed for lock-free data structures.
+DEBRA+ is fast, and it achieves bounded garbage via a \textit{neutralizing} mechanism based on POSIX signals and data structure specific recovery code.
 A thread whose reclamation is delayed by a slow thread will send a \textit{neutralizing signal} to the slow thread.
-Upon receipt of a neutralizing signal, a thread executes its recovery code and then restarts its data structure operation, allows reclamation to continue, ultimately guaranteeing a bound on the number of unreclaimed records.
-However, this bound on garbage comes at the cost of both usability and applicability, as users need to write data structure specific recovery code which is not always straightforward, or even possible.
-Moreover, DEBRA+ cannot be used for lock-based data structures as neutralizing a thread that holds a lock could cause deadlock.
+Upon receipt of a neutralizing signal, a thread executes its recovery code and then restarts its data structure operation, allowing reclamation to continue, ultimately guaranteeing a bound on the number of unreclaimed records.
+However, this bound on garbage comes at the cost of both usability and applicability, as users need to write data structure specific recovery code that is not always straightforward, or even possible.
+Moreover, it is not clear how DEBRA+ could be used for lock-based data structures, since neutralizing a thread that holds a lock could cause deadlock.